TaylorResearchLab/CFDIKG/Tutorials/CFDE_Hackathons/Tutorial_CFDE_Hackathon_5-2022.md

 ### Introduction to Queries

 All queries below will be done through the Bolt interface (linked up top) unless specifically noted to be in Python.

+ Python queries are based on the HuBMAP SMART API found here: https://smart-api.info/ui/dea4bf91545a51b3dc415ba37e2a9e4e#/

 Select specific datasets by specifying the SAB (source abbreviation) property on the Code node.
 Here we match on a HPO Code node and its corresponding Concept node.